kimdoh/id_proto/week1/serveraccess.md

 -----

-Use the `ssh` command to connect to your AWS server.
+Use the `ssh` command to connect to your AWS server with your [prepared identity file](identityfile.md).
 AWS uses identity files for verifying identities, so you will need to have a .pem access file setup with `400` permissions.
 Read about `ssh` and its available options and syntax with  `man ssh`.
 Use the `-i` option to use your prepared identity file as authentication.
 You will also need the IP address created in the Elastic IP AWS interface.

 First, move to your home folder.